rhgosss/AM-Transmitter/README.md

 # AM-Transmitter
-#Analyzing an AM Transmitter for future use in NTUA Labs

 This repository documents the steps that my colleague Leonidas Georgiou and I followed in order to analyze an AM transmitter.

 We present our entire thought process, the methodology we followed, and the decisions we made along the way.
 Additionally, we provide a comprehensive guide to help future students or researchers in NTUA Labs working on AM receivers.